kentan-official/kentan/docs/docs/fundamentals/sketch.md

 ```

 You now have the basic setup.
-Next we need to provide the default data for the Sketch.
+Next, we need to provide the default data for the Sketch.
 Therefore we add a constructor to the Sketch class.

 ```ts